As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 One of the key differences between regular and raw honey is how it is processed.
 Raw honey is simply extracted from the honeycomb using a spinning process.

 Regular honey is pasteurized and filtered raw honey.
-This is done to prevent fermentation of the honey while it is sitting on the store shelf or while it travels through different climates to the selling location.
+This is done to prevent the fermentation of the honey while it is sitting on the store shelf or while it travels through different climates to the selling location.